My Many Lives

 10. Pissing off my parents when I chose the military instead of college.

-This Guy’s summary: ‘If I could do it all again I wouldn’t change a thing.’
-People who say that have lost their minds.
-If I could do it over again, I wouldn’t do it the same, but I’m happy I did it.
-Life, you don’t figure it out.
-You live it.
-If I died right now I’d die grateful, and happy, for my entire list I’ve lived to now.
-Can you say the same?
+‘If I could do it all again I wouldn’t change a thing.’
+Really?
+Not one single thing?
+People who say this about their past clearly haven’t thought it through.
+If I could do it over, no way would I do it the same, but I’m happy I did it.